Advanced level mathematics: Grading

 It was suggested by the Department for Education that the high proportion of candidates who obtain grade A makes it difficult for universities to distinguish between the most able candidates.
 As a result, the 2010 exam session introduced the grade A*—which serves to distinguish between the better candidates.

-Prior to the 2017 reforms, the A* grade in maths was awarded to candidates who achieve an A (480/600) in their overall A Level, as well as achieving a combined score of 180/200 in modules Core 3 and Core 4.
+Prior to the 2017 reforms, the A* grade in maths was awarded to candidates who achieved an A (480/600) in their overall A Level, as well as achieving a combined score of 180/200 in modules Core 3 and Core 4.
 For the reformed specification, the A* is given by a more traditional grade boundary based on the raw mark achieved by the candidate over their papers.

-The A* grade in further maths was awarded slightly differently.
-The same minimum score of 480/600 was required across all six modules.
-However, a 90% average (or a score of 270/300) had to be obtained across the candidate's best 'A2' modules.
-A2 modules included any modules other than those with a '1' (FP1, S1, M1 and D1 are not A2 modules, whereas FP2, FP3, FP4 (from AQA only), S2, S3, S4, M2, M3 and D2 are).